-Article by Craig Hamilton-Parker.
-The highly sceptical journalist Amanda (Writing for Mari Claire Magazine and also the Daily Express) visited me (Craig Hamilton-Parker) for a psychic reading and got more than she bargained for.
+The highly skeptical journalist Amanda (Writing for Mari Claire Magazine and the Daily Express) visited me (Craig Hamilton-Parker) for a psychic reading and got more than she bargained for.
 Visiting with the intention of perhaps exposing psychic readings a fraud, she was shocked to be given proof of life after death.

 Spiritualism has never been more popular – everyone who’s anyone, from Geri Halliwell to Fergie, has a medium, psychic or clairvoyant.
 But is there Life After Death and can mediums genuinely talk to the dead, or tell us our destiny?
 We sent Amanda Ward, below left, who has lost both parents and a twin sister, to find out if there really is life after death.

 At 30, I didn’t expect to be the only surviving member of my family.

 My mum died suddenly of lung cancer last year my father six years earlier of a brain tumour and my twin sister, Barbara-Ann, at just three days old.

 I had coped with losing my father – just.
 And my sister is now a sad memory.
 But my mum’s death came as a real shock.

 I didn’t see her before she died.
 She passed away half an hour before I arrived at the hospital after a manic dash from London to Liverpool.
 I’m haunted by the fact she died alone, and tormented that we hadn’t spoken for six months.
 She was a heavy smoker and I had been annoyed that she wouldn’t give up.
 Usually she’d call a few days after an argument, but this time we were both too stubborn to give in.
 Her phone call telling me she had cancer came out of the blue.
 Within a week she was dead.